 REMOVING EXISTING ROOF

 Removing an existing roof is something that must be taken into consideration before installing a new roof.
-Depending on the size of your house, the number of layers and the materials used, this cost can vary in price.
+Depending on the size of your house, the number of layers, and the materials used, this cost can vary in price.
 On average, it will usually cost anywhere from $1,100 to $1,400 or more for a single-story ranch-style home with an asphalt shingle roof of about 17 squares.
-This figure includes disposing of hazardous material such as asphalt shingles in a legally approved area; however, labor costs will range roughly from an additional $150 to $500, depending on other contributing factors.
+This figure includes the disposal of hazardous material such as asphalt shingles in a legally approved area; however, labor costs will range roughly from an additional $150 to $500, depending on other contributing factors.
 Sometimes dumpster rental and disposal fees have been known to add up quickly if hazardous materials like asphalt shingles are present.

 UNDERLYING STRUCTURAL REPAIRS

 When you start searching for how much it costs to replace a roof, you'll find that the answer often depends on what type of roof you have and what type of materials are used.
-But a common factor that should be considered upfront is underlying structural repairs.
+However, a common factor that should be considered upfront is underlying structural repairs.